arseniizar/model-manager/README.md

 ### How to Run

-#### 1. Start the Database
+#### 1. Start Infrastructure
-Launch the TimescaleDB container using Docker Compose.
+Launch the TimescaleDB and Kafka containers using Docker Compose.
 In the project root, run:
 ```sh
 docker-compose up -d
 ```
-This will start a database instance accessible on `localhost:5432`.
+This will start a database instance accessible on `localhost:5432` and a Kafka broker on `localhost:9092`.

 #### 2. Run the Application
 You can run the backend and frontend separately.